Go Public With Reverse Merger shells

 This is a popular variation of the reverse merger.
 This occurs when a new company is formed, when an acquiring company creates a subsidiary.
 The purpose of the subsidiary is to purchase a target company – with the subsidiary being absorbed by the target company.
 Reverse triangular mergers are easier to do than direct mergers because the subsidiary has simply one shareholder – the acquiring company.
 The acquiring company can more easily get control of the target’s nontransferable assets and contracts.
 Reverse triangular mergers, like direct and forward triangular mergers, can be either taxable or nontaxable depending on how they are executed, and other complex factors viewable in Section 368 of the Internal Revenue Code.
 If the merger is nontaxable, then a reverse triangular merger is considered a reorganization for purposes of tax.

 Reverse mergers are a very fast and cost-effective way for private companies to become publicly tradable.
-Prior to the rise of reverse mergers, most companies went public via going through an initial public offering(IPO).
+Prior to the rise of this type of transaction, most companies went public via going through an initial public offering(IPO).
 Reverse mergers, also known as reverse takeovers, or reverse IPO’s – have become easier ways of going public.
-In a reverse merger, an active company takes control of a dormant public company.
-The dormant company is called a shell corporation, because the dormant company rarely has assets, or networth.
+In reverse mergers, an active company takes control of a dormant public company.
+The dormant company is called a shell corporation because the dormant company rarely has assets or net worth.
 The only benefit the shell corporation has it already went through the IPO process already – and went public.

-It takes a company just a few weeks to complete the reverse merger process.
+It takes a company just a few weeks to complete the process.
 In comparison, the IPO process can take 6-12 months.
-Conventional IPO’s are complicated, and tend to be expensive; generally the private company has to hire an investment bank to underwrite and market the shares of the “soon to be,” public company.
+Conventional IPO’s are complicated, and tend to be expensive; generally, the private company has to hire an investment bank to underwrite and market the shares of the “soon to be,” public company.

 Flexibility and Control

 Reverse mergers are a method of converting a private company into a public company, without going through an investment bank or raising capital.
 The company relies solely on the inherent benefit of the shell already being a publicly listed company – and thus having “potential,” access to public money.
-This flexibility is key, and why companies do reverse mergers.
+This flexibility is key, and why companies do this type of transaction.
 The process of doing a reverse merger doesn’t depend as much on marketing conditions.
 For example, a company can spend months doing the IPO process – but if the market is performing poorly – then the IPO can be a failure.
-This is a risk, and a huge reputation liability.
-By comparison, reverse mergers minimize the risk – because reverse merger’s aren’t as reliant on raising company.
+This is a risk and a huge reputation liability.
+By comparison, reverse mergers minimize the risk – because reverse mergers aren’t as reliant on raising company.